KingricharVD/astra/doc/init.md

 4d) CentOS

-Copy astrad.init to /etc/init.d/astrad.
-Test by running "service astrad start".
+Copy Luxd.init to /etc/init.d/Luxd.
+Test by running "service Luxd start".

-Using this script, you can adjust the path and flags to the astrad program by setting the ASTRAD and FLAGS environment variables in the file /etc/sysconfig/astrad.
+Using this script, you can adjust the path and flags to the Luxd program by setting the LUXD and FLAGS environment variables in the file /etc/sysconfig/Luxd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------